CarlosCoba/XS3D/README.rst

 |pvd_muse|

-Example on a high redshift galaxy (z=7.30) with ALMA.
+Example on a high redshift galaxy (z=7.30) with ALMA
 ===========
 This example is a high redshift object REBELS-25 at z=7.30, observed with ALMA  [CII]  (158mu=1900.537GHz).

-Observed and model moment maps.
-Beam shape: BMAJ=0.134arc, BMIN=0.121arc, BPA=82deg.
+Observed and model moment maps from the cubes.
+Beam shape: BMAJ=0.134arcsec, BMIN=0.121arcsec, BPA=82deg.
 |mommaps_highz|

 The intrinsic circular velocity and velocity dispersion.
 |disp_rebels|

-Example on a protoplanetary disk of astronomical unit scales, observed with  ALMA.
+Example on a protoplanetary disk of astronomical unit scales observed with  ALMA
 ===========

 Observed and model moment maps.